sheldonhull/sheldonhull.hugo/content/about.md

 ## Core Values

 I live as a follower of Christ, desiring to impact the world around with who He is.
 I'm an unashamed disciple and though I've got plenty I mess up, following Him is my joy.
-I'm passionate about worship through music, and have played and led worship team for a number of years.
-Currently, I've been enjoying playing electric.
-This had challenged me to play in a completely different way than acoustic, as the melodic nature of the electric guitar parts bring a subtle but powerful part to a worship band.

 ## Family

 I've been blessed with 3 kids and a wonderful wife Sarah who has brought beauty into my world and to my life.
 I'm thankful for the richness of family and experiencing this journey.

 ## Work

-I ♥ code
+I ♥ code.
+Right now Go is my primary focus.

 I also think the world needs more emojis and tacos 🌮🌮🌮 to lighten things up.